bemayker/hannover-messe-2025-edge-gateway/README.md

 ### Starting the services

-This repository was cloned to the Raspberry Pi during the installation process.
+[This repository](https://github.com/bemayker/uns-in-a-box.git) was cloned to the Raspberry Pi during the installation process.
 You can locate it at `/home/admin/uns-in-a-box`.

+> [!NOTE]
+> A QR code that links to the repository is also printed on the underside of
+> the Raspberry Pi.

 To start the services, run the following command: